 How can I tell if my request to opt in or opt out has been made effective on my account(s)?

 Customers electing to opt in or opt out will receive a written confirmation once the change has been made in Duke Energy's billing system.

 Do I have to notify the North Carolina Utilities Commission (NCUC) that I am electing to opt out?

 No, NCUC Rule R8-69(d) requires Duke Energy to provide an annual report listing all of the customers who have elected to opt out of our programs.

 Will the addition of future offers to the suite of energy efficiency programs impact the cost of the rider?

 Costs will change based on anticipated adoption rates and estimated impacts.
 The ultimate cost to customers is based on the program's measured results.
-The design of the energy efficiency rider is that these activities will cost the customer less than the construction of new electric generation facilities.

-Who should I contact if I have questions about this opt in/opt out process?
+Who should I contact if I have questions about this opt-in/opt-out process?

 If you have additional questions, please contact your Duke Energy Account Executive or our Customer Account Services at BusinessServiceCenter@duke-energy.com.